nzzdev/ed-tech-utilities/README.md

 ## Publication Process

 For each npm package release we do a ed-tech-utilities repository release.
-This allows for easy tracking of commits releated to either package name/version or repository version.
+This allows for easy tracking of commits related to either package name/version or repository version.

 1. `cd <package-folder>`
 2. Update the version in the package.json file